 All San Diego Superior Court adoption proceedings must be calendared in either the Juvenile Division at 2851 Meadow Lark Drive, San Diego, or the North County Division at 325 S. Melrose, Vista.
+Any judge assigned to the Juvenile Division may hear an adoption finalization matter in his or her branch court; all other requests to hear adoption proceedings in other court venues by judges who are not assigned to the Juvenile Division must be approved by the Presiding Judge of the Juvenile Division.

 All legal steps must be completed, and all paperwork must be submitted and in order before a final hearing date will be set.
 Any request for a continuance should be directed to the adoption clerk before presentation to the judge.
 (Renum.
 1/1/1990; Rev. 1/1/1991; Renum.
 7/1/2001; Rev. 1/1/2002; Renum.
-1/1/2006; Rev. 1/1/2007; Rev. 1/1/2008)
+1/1/2006; Rev. 1/1/2007; Rev. 1/1/2008; Rev. 1/1/2018)